pregazzoni/BigInsights-on-Apache-Hadoop/README.md

 See the [FAQ](./FAQ.md) for common issues and their resolution.

-See the 5 minute demo at the end of the README to see these steps in action.

 - Clone this repository `git clone https://github.com/snowch/biginsight-examples.git`
 - Copy `connection.properties_template` to `connection.properties`
 - Edit `connection.properties` to add your connection details for BigInsights and other optional services such as dashDB
 - In `connection.properties` uncomment the line `# known_hosts:allowAnyHosts`
-- Run `./gradlew DownloadCertificate` (unix) `gradlew.bat DownloadCertificate` (windows) to download the ssl certificate - you may want to visually verify this certificate
+- Run `./gradlew DownloadCertificate` (OS X/*nix) or `gradlew.bat DownloadCertificate` (Windows) to download the ssl certificate
-- Run `./gradlew DownloadLibs` (unix) `gradlew.bat DownloadLibs` (windows) to download libraries from the cluster
+- Run `./gradlew DownloadLibs` (OS X/*nix) or `gradlew.bat DownloadLibs` (Windows) to download libraries from the cluster

 Next, see the section below for details of running an example script.

 *********************************************************************
 ### Running the scripts

+After performing the setup steps, you can look at the README for the example you wish to run (see the list of [[examples](examples)] here) to understand more about the example.

-After performing the setup steps, here is the output from running the WebHdfsGroovy Ls example to list the files and directories in the hdfs root directory:
+As a taster, here is how you can run the WebHdfsGroovy Ls example which lists the files and directories in the hdfs root directory:

 ```bash
 biginsight-examples snowch$ ./gradlew -p examples/WebHdfsGroovy Ls